 The following is a contribution from the illustrious Mr. CBB from Canadian Budget Binder.
-If you’re interested in contributing to Frugal Rules, please see my guest posting policy and contact me.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 Stretching a grocery budget is very common in many households in today’s economy.
 As we continue to see people out of work or struggling to make ends meet we have to find ways to make the money go further.
 If you use a budget you know exactly how much money your grocery budget should be each month.
 Sticking to your grocery budget can be a tough task if you are not prepared or willing to learn.